Alexey-Voronin/Alexey-Voronin/_pages/about.md

     <p>Urbana, IL</p>

 news: true # includes a list of news items
-latest_posts: true # includes a list of the newest posts
+latest_posts: false # includes a list of the newest posts
 selected_papers: true # includes a list of papers marked as "selected={true}"
-social: true # includes social icons at the bottom of the page
+social: false # includes social icons at the bottom of the page
 ---

-**Website under construction.**

 With over eight years of experience in scientific computing and numerical modeling, I am a PhD candidate in Computer Science at the University of Illinois